 “Tell me what it is which makes us feel like we’re together, even when we’re apart.”

-(Lyrics from the Italian tune, Grazie Roma, quoted in last Sunday’s sermon.)
+(Lyrics from the Italian tune, Grazie Roma, quoted in the sermon on March 15, 2020.)

 In response to the CDC guidelines for the coronavirus, our diocesan bishop wrote “after much consultation and prayer … I have decided to direct every congregation to move all worship and meetings online effective immediately and until further notice.”